StatCan/aaw-security-proposal/02-azure.md

 be utilized. *Note, however, that not all Azure services support customer managed keys.*

+The use of Customer Managed Keys is recommended by the Center for Internet Security (CIS) for storing sensitive data, as well as the ITSG-33 controls SC-28 (PROTECTION OF INFORMATION AT REST) and SC-12 (CRYPTOGRAPHIC KEY ESTABLISHMENT AND MANAGEMENT).

 > **Recommendation AZ-STR-01**: Customer Managed Keys be utlized where possible
 > within the Azure environment.